Kokoszsz/Cloth-Shop-Website/Python/README.md

 The game gets faster with each score the player earns.

 ### Download images ###
-small program that using selenium downloads images from imgur.com. and store it in images folder (if there is no such a folder it creates on)
+Small program that using selenium downloads images from imgur.com. and store it in images folder (if there is no such a folder it creates on)
-You can change kind of downlaoded picture by chenging 'Word_Search' variable and modyfing number of downloaded images by changing 'Number_of_pictures' variables.
+You can change kind of downlaoded picture by chenging ```Word_Search``` variable and modyfing number of downloaded images by changing ```Number_of_pictures``` variable.